ibm-cloud-docs/image-templates/import-image.md

 | Wrapped Data Encryption Key | When you import an encrypted image, specify the ciphertext that is associated with the wrapped data encryption key (DEK) that is produced by wrapping the DEK you used to encrypt your image.
 For more information, see **Wrapping keys** using either the [{{site.data.keyword.keymanagementservicelong}} API](/docs/key-protect?topic=key-protect-cli-reference#kp-key-command) or the [{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} API](/docs/hs-crypto?topic=hs-crypto-wrap-keys#wrap-keys-api). |
 | Key Management Service Instance | Select a key management service instance in your account from the drop-down list (either the Key Protect service or the Hyper Protect Crypto service).
 The key management service instance must include the customer root key that you used to wrap your data encryption key. |
 | Key Name | Select the name of the root key within the key management service instance that you used to wrap your data encryption key.
 For more information, see [Viewing keys in Key Protect](/docs/key-protect?topic=key-protect-view-keys#view-keys) or [Viewing keys in Hyper Protect Crypto](/docs/key-protect?topic=key-protect-view-keys#view-keys). |
-{: caption="Table 2.
-Values for importing an encrypted image from IBM Cloud Object Storage" caption-side="top"}
+{: caption="Values for importing an encrypted image from IBM Cloud Object Storage" caption-side="top"}

 ## Next Steps
 {: #ns-image-prep}